search

 You can use a hreflang tags generator to help create hreflang tags for different languages and countries.

-Since each variation needs a link to every other variation, embedding this method for a site with many languages can be somewhat challenging and negatively impact your site’s performance.
-Think about a site with 25 languages – you would have to add twenty-five <link> tags on each page.
+Since each variation needs a link to every other variation, this method gets heavy fast.
+A site with 25 languages would need twenty-five <link> tags on each page.

 2. Implementation through HTTP Headers